 Coinbase might look a bit more complicated and daunting.
 However, they do offer a full cryptocurrency solution compared to Coinmama.
 Coinmama is a buy-only outlet serving consumers that want to buy major cryptos (Bitcoin and Ethereum), but this solution might work for if you already have a wallet ready to go elsewhere.

-When using the platforms, Coinmama is a bit like a ‘lite’ version of the two while Coinbase does feel like a powerhouse of the industry.back to menu ↑
+When using the platforms, Coinmama is a bit like a ‘lite’ version of the two while Coinbase does feel like a powerhouse of the industry.

-Coinbase has an advantage of allowing its users to buy and sell three of the most popular cryptocurrencies – Bitcoin, Ethereum, and Litecoin.
+Coinbase has an advantage of allowing its users to buy and sell 50 of the most popular cryptocurrencies – starting from the most popular like Bitcoin, Ethereum, and Litecoin to smaller projects like BAT.
 This means that Coinbase is a pretty solid foundation for those who are looking to create a portfolio of strong digital currencies.
 It’s important to note that they plan to add more cryptocurrencies in the future.
+Additionally, Coinbase has its Pro version where you can trade even more coins at a cheaper rate as well.

-On the other hand, Coinmama only allows you to buy Bitcoins and Ethereum.
+On the other hand, Coinmama allows you to buy Bitcoins and Ethereum and 8 other coins like Ripple, Cardano and QTUM.
 However, this is not too much of a problem if you are just looking to get yourself started.
 The great thing is that you can switch it up in the future if need be because you are not tying yourself into a certain wallet provider with Coinmama.

 When it comes to the number of countries where Coinbase is supported, a total of 32 countries are available for you to turn to, including United Kingdom, United States, Greece, Hungary, Ireland, Italy, Jersey, Latvia, Netherlands, Norway, Liechtenstein, Malta, Monaco, Australia, Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, Canada, Croatia, Cyprus, Poland, Portugal, San Marino, Spain, Sweden, Switzerland, Singapore, Slovakia, and Slovenia.